SSDs vs. HDDs

 Why solid state drives (SSDs) are better

-Solid state drives (SSDs), as the name suggests, don’t have moving parts or spinning disks.
+Solid state drives (SSDs), as the name suggests, do not have moving parts or spinning disks.
 They use interconnected pools of flash memory that are managed by an SSD controller to deliver speeds far beyond what an HDD can offer.

 Some rough examples: SSDs can reduce boot time from around 35 seconds to about 10 seconds.
 Write speeds for an HDD might be in the range of 50-120Mbit/sec. compared to between 200-500Mbit/sec. for an SSD.
 An HDD might be able to complete between 50-200 input/output operations per second, while a comparable SDD might be able to do as many as 90,000.
 And some enterprise grade, rack scale SSDs claim to be able to process millions of operations per second.